dranjan/python-plyfile/README.md

 Although some validation is done, malformed data may silently give strange results instead of raising errors.
 It would be better if `plyfile` completely validated that input satisfied the PLY specification (modulo the ambiguities mentioned above).
-Also, `plyfile` can silently write invalid PLY files for some badly formed input, for example, if element or property names contain spaces or newlines.
-This is really a bug.

 ## Error messages